Edibles and THC Overdose

 If you are experiencing an overdose of marijuana or any type of substance, call 911 and seek medical attention immediately.
 Once stabilized, limiting your cannabis use and seeking further treatment for cannabis use disorder are both options to help prevent future overdoses.

 THC Dosage Control in Edibles

 The THC in edibles is metabolized differently than it is when smoking marijuana.
-This can lead to more prolonged and intense side effects.
-It can also interact more significantly with other drugs alcohol, or medications.2, 3
+A person’s individual metabolic rate can alter the way edibles affect them.3 A person’s age, gender, and weight are just a few factors that may impact when and for how long effects are felt.3 This can lead to more prolonged and intense side effects.
+The THC in edibles can also interact with other drugs, alcohol, or medications.2, 3

 People who use cannabis regularly for many years may be at risk for developing an episodic, cyclical vomiting syndrome called cannabinoid hyperemesis syndrome (CHS).7 Long-term cannabis use (including smoking and eating marijuana), especially at high regular doses, puts a person at increased risk of CHS.
 Severe abdominal pain, nausea and vomiting, and visits to the hospital are common in people experiencing this syndrome.7